 As African economies manage the consequences of COVID-19, the African Continental Free Trade Agreement (AfCFTA) provides an anchor for long-term reform and integration, creating new opportunities for growth.

 As the world adapts to the expanding digital universe created by COVID-19, technology ecosystems across the continent are booming, with

-African-grown resource developers and refiners are shifting the narrative from pure extraction to value addition.
+African-grown resource developers and refiners are shifting the narrative from simply extraction to value addition.

 Shaping the Conversation

-The goal has always remained the same; showcasing the growth and impact of the private sector across the African continent and facilitating a discussion on the opportunities and challenges that need to be addressed to continue this success.
+The goal of the conference remains the same; showcase the growth and impact of the economic sectors across the African continent and facilitate a discussion on the opportunities that abound while promoting solutions to address the challenges that stand in the way of success.

-We look forward to welcoming all of you at the end of January.
-If you have any questions or thoughts regarding the conference please feel free to reach out to the team.
+If you have any questions or thoughts regarding the conference, please feel free to reach out to the team.